-Discount rate: single equivalent rates of 1.66% p.a., 2.06% p.a. and 4.93% p.a. as at 31 December 2020, 31 December 2021 and 31 December 2022 respectively, selected bearing in mind the Scheme's current investment policy and expected future de-risking of this.
+Discount rate: single equivalent rate of 5.06% p.a. as at 31 December 2023, selected bearing in mind the Scheme's current investment policy and expected future de-risking of this.
 The Trustees and the employers have agreed that the investment return assumption will be consistent with the yields on UK Government bonds of duration consistent with the liabilities.
 However, a margin will be added to reflect some additional return expected from other assets held by the Scheme.
 This additional margin is subject to the Trustees agreeing, having considered the advice of the Actuary, that this is appropriate and prudent for the purpose of the Scheme's statutory funding objective.
 The degree of prudence will take into account the Trustees' view of the employers' covenant, allowing, where appropriate, for any guarantees from other companies within the group, together with information from a realistic asset return model such as the WTW Investment Model assumptions at the valuation date;

-Salary increase: single equivalent rates of 2.03% p.a., 3.22% p.a. and 2.87% p.a. as at 31 December 2020, 31 December 2021 and 31 December 2022 respectively, taken as price inflation plus a margin to be determined after consultation with the employers at each valuation;
+Salary increase: single equivalent rate of 2.65% p.a. as at 31 December 2023, taken as price inflation plus a margin to be determined after consultation with the employers at each valuation;

-Future price inflation (RPI Index): single equivalent rates of 3.05% p.a., 3.52% p.a. and 3.46% p.a. as at 31 December 2020, 31 December 2021 and 31 December 2022 respectively, set by considering the markets' expectations of future inflation levels.
+Future price inflation (RPI Index): single equivalent rate of 3.35% p.a. as at 31 December 2023, set by considering the markets' expectations of future inflation levels.
 Such expectations are derived by taking into account information from the index linked and fixed interest bond markets at the effective date of the actuarial valuation;